 24) Which distributor do you use and do you get copies into bookstores?

 We use Ingram.
 Very occasionally we get books into bookstores.
 But in those instances the owners of the bookstores have approached us, or the author has shopped their books to them.
 It will be up to you to pitch your book to bookstores if you wish to be in them.
-If you need a sell sheet for this purpose, we can provide one.
+You will receive a sell sheet for that purpose.
+Please note, however, that we do not offer returns, and will not be able to offer returns even if they ask nicely.
+If a bookstore won't take on a book because of our non-returnable policy, then its best you offer copies to that bookstore on consignment.

 25) Will it be possible to publish short excerpts on my blog for publicity purposes?